 Currently, contemporary design leans into curved lines and minimalism, with neutral colours.
 A contemporary design for your home theater is one that will place its emphasis on functionality more than design.

 When creating a home theater with contemporary design, there are a number of elements that you can expect to use:

 A key element of contemporary design, colours will typically be neutral: shades of brown, black, grey, cream, or pure white.
-You may choose to stick with a mix of neutrals, or you might choose to offset them with an accent colour on one wall, or on accessories.
+You may choose to stick with a mix of neutrals, or you might choose to offset them with an accent colour on one wall, or on any theater room accessory.
 Accent colour should be used sparingly, as the idea is to spice things up by adding a splash of colour, not to overwhelm the basic look.
 If you are a darkroom cinephile, you will probably want to stick with blacks and greys, with minimal colour.

 Brighter colours aren’t your only option for accents.
 Stainless steel, chrome, and nickel are popular among contemporary designers, so using them as an accent is another option available to you.